Lefteris-Souflas/Neo4j-Graph-Database/README.md

 # Neo4j Graph Database Assignment

-Assignment 2 for the Mining Big Datasets Course of AUEB's MSc in Business Analytics
+Assignment 2 for the Mining Big Datasets Course of AUEB's MSc in Business Analytics.

 ### Dataset
 You are provided with a subset of the high energy physics theory citation network, comprising authors, articles, journals, and citations between articles.
 The dataset contains: